nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Input for name in `view` is case-sensitive

 Currently, the input for name in `view` is case-sensitive which may be inconvenient for the user.
-We plan to make thg input for name in `view` case-insensitive.
+We plan to make the input for name in `view` case-insensitive.

 ### Prevent duplicate phone numbers.